sinKettu/cruster/README.md

 This command will install `Cruster` using `rcgen` library to build local certificate authority and `crossterm` as TUI backend.
 So, you are going to get full-rust package.

-- Known problem #1:
+> In some case `crossterm` and `termion` backends can flicker.
+It is a known `cursive` [issue](https://github.com/gyscos/cursive/issues/667).
+For Cruster [buffered backend](https://github.com/agavrilov/cursive_buffered_backend) is implemented, but it is not for sure, that buffering will cover all cases.
+If you faced with such problem, you can use `ncurses` backend.

+Also there is a problem with `Hudsucker` old version:

 > There are a problem with using `rcgen`, because of which local CA can wrongly sign site's certificates and browsers will be refusing them (problem is not in `rcgen` library): https://github.com/omjadas/hudsucker/issues/39.
 There is a way to avoid this problem, while it would not be solved, see below (`Using OpenSSL for Local CA`).
 This issue is fixed in newer version, Cruster will be uptaed soon.

-- Known problem #2:

-    > There are a known problem with Cursive (TUI lib) working with `crossterm` backend (rust-written), TUI can blink.
-There is a possible way to fix it, I'll try to implement it in newer version of Cruster.
-If you faced with this problem, you can use `ncurses` backend.

 ### Using OpenSSL for Local CA